GFirmer/Chem-Ed-Doctorate/README.md

 My name is Genevieve Firmer and I am a senior secondary teacher specialising in Chemistry and Biology.
 I have experience teaching in the Northern Territory and am now working on my Masters of Philosophy in Science.

-<p>You can find me on twitter at <a href="https://twitter.com/Genevieve_Echo">@Genevieve_Echo</a></p>
+<h6>You can find me on twitter at <a href="https://twitter.com/Genevieve_Echo">@Genevieve_Echo</a></h6>

 <h4>In my Masters I am working towards creating an open-access platform for sharing secondary chemistry resources. </h4>

-I am using this repository and website to share my research journey.
+<p>I am using this repository and website to share my research journey.
+Below I have hyperlinked some of the areas I've started some work in.
+Free free to have a browse.</p>

-Click the links below to see my work in some of the following areas as I go.

 [Introduction to my Masters](https://github.com/alintheopen/SCOPE/issues/8)